"You" means You, the user of the Services.

 If you use our "Family Resolution Centre," these terms also apply:

-The mediator helps you and the other parent communicate about and write out your parenting arrangements into an agreement.
+The mediator helps you and the other person communicate about and write out your parenting, child support, or spousal support arrangements into an agreement.

-o The mediator doesn't represent you or the other parent.
+The mediator doesn't represent you or the other person.
 The mediator is a neutral third party.
 They don't make decisions for you or take sides.

-The mediator will help you if you tried to create parenting and/or child support arrangements online and need help or don't agree, or if you ask for help from a mediator.
+The mediator will help you if you tried to create parenting, child support, or spousal support arrangements online and need help or don't agree, or if you ask for help from a mediator.

-You understand that once the mediator takes over the drafting of the parenting and/or child support arrangements, you will not be able to make changes to the document in the platform yourself directly.
+You understand that once the mediator takes over the drafting of the parenting, child support, or spousal support arrangements, you will not be able to make changes to the document in the platform yourself directly.

-Negotiating with the other party and working with a mediator is voluntary.
-The mediation will end if either party or the mediator decides that mediation isn't helpful and the decision to end the mediation is confirmed in writing.
+Negotiating with the other person and working with a mediator is voluntary.
+The mediation will end if you, the other person, or the mediator decides that mediation isn't helpful and the decision to end the mediation is confirmed in writing.

 Children's best interest